osteele/banyan/analysis/README.md

 ## Run

-Collect data by running the web app, and evaluating `JSON.parse(localStorage.files).entries` in the JavaScript console.
-Save this to e.g. `./data/test.txt`.

 ```bash
 stack build --fast --exec "analyze-cache data/test.txt"
 ```

+There's also a `make run` target.
+This assumes that you've captured a copy of the cache from running the app:

+1. Run the web app.
+2. Evaluate `JSON.parse(localStorage.files).entries` in the JavaScript
+    console.
+3. Save the value of the printed string (not including the initial and final quote character '`"`') to `./data/personal.txt`.
+4.  `make run`

 ## Develop